WaveEngine/EvergineDocs/manual/extensions/imgui/setup.md

 <br><br>

-And now will see a more advanced example:
+Now let's see a more advanced example:

 ```csharp
 bool open = false;